pivotal/docs-tap/tas-migration/spring-data-services.hbs.md

     tanzu services class-claims get fortune-database --namespace my-apps
     ```

-1. Bind the service to the workload.
-Bind the MySQL service by adding `ClassClaim` under
+1. Bind the service to your workload.
+Bind the MySQL service by adding `ClassClaim` under the
    `spec.serviceClaims` section as follows:

     ```yaml